BhargavGo/CODETECH-TASK1.1/README.md

 9. Repeating the Cycle

    - After turning the LED off and introducing another delay, the loop reiterates, turning the LED back on, and so forth.
 This creates a continuous blinking effect with 1-second intervals.

+**Understanding Microcontroller Registers**

+ To grasp why we manipulate DDRB and PORTB, it's essential to understand microcontroller I/O registers.

+ - Data Direction Register (DDR)

+   + Role: Configures each pin of a port as input or output.

+   + Example: DDRB for Port B on AVR microcontrollers.

+ - Bit Value:

+   + 0: Configures the pin as input.

+   + 1: Configures the pin as output.

+ - Data Register (PORT)
+   + Role: Controls the voltage level on output pins or activates internal pull-up resistors on input pins.

+   + Example: PORTB for Port B on AVR microcontrollers.

+ - Bit Value:

+  + For Output Pins:

+   + 0: Sets the pin to low voltage (0V).

+   + 1: Sets the pin to high voltage (Vcc, typically 5V or 3.3V).

+  + For Input Pins:

+   + 0: Disables the internal pull-up resistor.

+   + 1: Enables the internal pull-up resistor.